30-Day Family Itinerary for New Zealand

 - Go on a whale watching cruise (on Viator or Klook)

 - Or a whale watching flight (on Viator or Klook)

 - Look out for seals on the Kaikoura Peninsula Walkway.

 For more information on each activity, see our 7 Things to Do in Kaikoura with Kids!

 Day 15 – Kaikoura to Hanmer Springs

 Today, you hit the road to the alpine resort town of Hanmer Springs.
-On your way into the town, stop by the historic Wairau River bridge to treat the family to a family-friendly jet boat (more details on Viator and Tripadvisor) or white water rafting experience (on Viator or Tripadvisor).
+On your way into the town, stop by the historic Wairau River bridge to treat the family to a family-friendly jet boat or white water rafting experience (more info on Viator or Klook).